featbit/azure-container-apps/README.md

-# azure-container-apps

-This repo includes terraform code of deploying [FeatBit (a feature flag service)](https://github.com/featbit/featbit) into Azure.
+# Deploy FeatBit to Azure with Terraform

+This repo contains terraform code for deploying FeatBit on Azure.
+FeatBit is a feature flag service that helps you manage feature flags and evaluate them in real-time.
+You can find more information about FeatBit in [FeatBit official website](https://www.featbit.co/) and [Github Repo](https://github.com/featbit/featbit).

 ![Deploy to Azure](featbit-azure-container-apps.drawio.png)

+As shown in the figure above, FeatBit's services are deployed as Azure Container Apps (ACA) in Azure.
+Such as FeatBit's UI portal, FeatBit's API server, FeatBit's evaluation server, FeatBit's DA server.
+Evaluation service and API service communicate with DA service inside ACA.

+>>> Note: ACA is actually a managed Kubernetes cluster.
+You can find more information about ACA in [Azure Container Apps official document](https://docs.microsoft.com/en-us/azure/container-apps/).

-As image shown above, this terraform code use Azure vnet, private endpoint and private DNS zone to secure the access to Azure Cache for Redis and Azure CosmosDB for MongoDB.
-DA server is also protected by Azure Container APPs firewall.
+All services are located in an Azure VNet, we use private endpoint and private DNS zone to secure the access to Azure Cache for Redis and Azure CosmosDB for MongoDB.
+You can find more information about private endpoint and private DNS zone in [Azure official document](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-overview).

+FeatBit's UI portal, API server and Evaluation server are exposed to the public internet through an Azure Load Balancer and Azure IP addresses.
+You can find more information about Azure Load Balancer in [Azure official document](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-overview).

 ## Azure Getting Started

-If you're not familiar with terraform Azure provider, you can follow the steps in [terraform's Azure Provider official tutorial](https://developer.hashicorp.com/terraform/tutorials/azure-get-started/azure-build).
+If you're not familiar with Terraform Azure Provider, you can follow the steps in the [official Azure Provider tutorial](https://developer.hashicorp.com/terraform/tutorials/azure-get-started/azure-build).

 ## Deploy FeatBit to your Azure